Our Team

 She / Her

-Prior to joining the team at IRSHDC, Paras held the role of Admin.
-Manager at the First Nations House of Learning.
-She demonstrates deep respect for Survivors and Elders, while advocating for peace, unity, universal education, and gender equality.
+Prior to joining the team at IRSHDC, Paras held the role of Administration Manager at the First Nations House of Learning.
+She demonstrates deep respect for Survivors and Elders, while advocating for peace, unity, universal education and gender equality.

 Project Management